Skip to main content

 • Achieving the AAS 100 ms active power rise time after the completion of a fault may not be achievable for large generating systems under low SCR conditions.

-• The voltage rises (l_test_vrise) high enough under the given SCR condition to trigger HVRT mode in your generating system - without tripping the generator
+• The voltage rises (l_test_vrise) high enough under the given SCR condition to trigger HVRT mode in your generating system - without tripping the generator.

 S5.2.5.6 Quality of electricity generated and continuous uninterrupted operation